 The MIT Media Lab promotes an interdisciplinary research culture that brings together diverse areas of interest and inquiry.
 Unique among other laboratories at MIT, the Media Lab comprises both a broad research agenda and a graduate degree program in Media Arts and Sciences.
 Faculty, students, and researchers work together on hundreds of projects across disciplines as diverse as social robotics, physical and cognitive prostheses, new models and tools for learning, community bioengineering, and models for sustainable cities.
 Art, science, design, and technology build and play off one another in an environment designed for collaboration and inspiration.

-More than 25 faculty and senior researchers lead the Lab’s research program, working with over 175 research staff members, visiting scientists, postdoctoral researchers, and lecturers.
-The academic program enrolls some 150 master’s and PhD candidates.
-In addition, each year over 200 MIT undergraduates engage in research projects at the Lab through MIT’s Undergraduate Research Opportunities Program.
+A group of world-renowned faculty members and senior researchers lead the Lab’s research and academic program, working with graduate students, research staff, visiting scientists, postdoctoral researchers, lecturers, and staff members.
+In addition, numerous MIT undergraduates engage in research projects at the Lab through MIT’s Undergraduate Research Opportunities Program.
 The Lab and MAS program originated in and report to MIT’s School of Architecture and Planning (SA+P) with which they share an emphasis on design, hands-on learning, collaborative research, and critique and reflection.